Thomas Henry Huxley: Huxley and the humanities

 During his life, and especially in the last ten years after retirement, Huxley wrote on many issues relating to the humanities.

 Perhaps the best known of these topics is Evolution and Ethics, which deals with the question of whether biology has anything particular to say about moral philosophy.
 Both Huxley and his grandson Julian Huxley gave Romanes Lectures on this theme.
 For a start, Huxley dismisses religion as a source of moral authority.
 Next, he believes the mental characteristics of man are as much a product of evolution as the physical aspects.
-Thus, our emotions, our intellect, our tendency to prefer living in groups and spend resources on raising our young are part and parcel of our evolution, and therefore inherited.
+Thus, human emotions, intellect, and tendency to prefer living in groups and spending resources on raising young are part and parcel of human evolution and therefore inherited.

-Despite this, the details of our values and ethics are not inherited: they are partly determined by our culture, and partly chosen by ourselves.
+Despite this, the details of human values and ethics are not inherited: they are partly determined by human culture, and partly chosen on an individual basis.
 Morality and duty are often at war with natural instincts; ethics cannot be derived from the struggle for existence: "Of moral purpose I see not a trace in nature.
 That is an article of exclusively human manufacture."
-It is therefore our responsibility to make ethical choices (see Ethics and Evolutionary ethics).
+It is therefore an individual's responsibility to make ethical choices (see Ethics and Evolutionary ethics).
 This seems to put Huxley as a compatibilist in the Free Will vs Determinism debate.
-In this argument Huxley is diametrically opposed to his old friend Herbert Spencer.
+In this argument, Huxley is diametrically opposed to his long-time friend Herbert Spencer.

-Huxley's dissection of Rousseau's views on man and society is another example of his later work.
+Huxley's dissection of Jean-Jacques Rousseau's views on man and society is another example of his later work.
 The essay undermines Rousseau's ideas on man as a preliminary to undermining his ideas on the ownership of property.
 Characteristic is: "The doctrine that all men are, in any sense, or have been, at any time, free and equal, is an utterly baseless fiction."

 Huxley's method of argumentation (his strategy and tactics of persuasion in speech and print) is itself much studied.
 His career included controversial debates with scientists, clerics and politicians; persuasive discussions with Royal Commissions and other public bodies; lectures and articles for the general public, and a mass of detailed letter-writing to friends and other correspondents.
 A large number of textbooks have excerpted his prose for anthologies.